 - Contributory involvement: Students contribute significantly to one or more extracurricular activities that require them to manage responsibilities, take initiative, and show leadership.

 - Participatory involvement: Students participate significantly in one or more extracurricular activity in the following categories: social and community involvement, entrepreneurship, science, politics, athletics/sports, educational and academic activities, or cultural and artistic activities.

 How do I Get Involved?

-Stop by Student Services to talk to Dave Persons about the various ways to got involved, both on and off campus.
-Be a part of an activity/team/club/association/organization at school or within the community.
-There are many Volunteer Opportunities from within Champlain College Saint-Lambert and from within the community at large!
+Stop by Student Services and speak to David Persons about the various ways to get involved, both on and off campus.
+Be a part of an activity/team/club/association/organization at school or within the community!

 OK, I Got Involved!
 Now what?